loganpkg/spot/README.md

 ```m4
 m4wrap(code_to_include_at_end)
 ```
-`m4wrap` stores code to be pushed into the input when `EOF` is reached.
+`m4wrap` stores code to be pushed into the input when `EOF` is reached (before the diversions are automatically undiverted).
 This code will then be evaluated as normal.
 Code will be evaluated in chronological order if `m4wrap` was called multiple times.
 This is useful for performing clean up.